We Love Doodles

 Currently, Trazodone treats depression and anxiety in over 22 million Americans.
 When administered at the correct dosage, its sedative effects relax people.

-Because Trazodone was previously developed as a sedative, many doctors were hesitant to prescribe it in the beginning.
-Since then, it has been adjusted and doctors are now more accepting of its use.
+Because Trazodone was previously developed as a sedative, many doctors were hesitant to prescribe it.
+Since its release, it has been adjusted and doctors are now more accepting of its use.

 Trazodone for Dogs Usage Chart